kastnerc/totokos-backend/README.md

 - ### Product_Category.js

-Product_Category.js golds the names and descriptions odf all the possible categories the products can have.
+Product_Category.js golds the names and descriptions of all the possible categories the products can have.

 ![Screenshot 2024-11-15 204721](https://github.com/user-attachments/assets/99212122-63a6-479a-b69b-0e9fad377e26)